powsybl/powsybl-dynawo/docs/dynamic_simulation/configuration.md

 #### additionalModelsFile
 `additionalModelsFile` defines the JSON file listing additional models used in the simulation.
 The file must follow the `models.json` pattern defined [here](dynamic-models-configuration.md#supported-models).
-The models added in the file cannot overload an existing model and must belong to an existing category otherwise they will be skipped.
+The models added in the file cannot overload an existing model and must belong to an existing category otherwise they will be skipped (see [here](additional-models.md)).
 The default value is `null`.

 ### Examples